algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 **Managing the data with MongoDB:**
 CRUD : Create, Read, Update and Delete the data.
-In newCampaign.html, we take the informations of the campaign that the company wants to display.
+In newCampaign.html, we take the informations (with a form) of the campaign that the company wants to display.
 We want a pop-up with the confirm method to valide the creation of a new campaign.
 In campaign.html, we display the list of campaigns that are stored in our database.
 In these campaigns, we are storing videos, images and pdfs.